-The Founder’s Paradox: How Do You Listen to People You Trust Tell You It Cannot Be Done?
+The Founder’s Paradox: How To Deal With People Who Tell You It Cannot Be Done

 The brother of a friend — I had spoken with him in the past and he was thoughtful.
 Plus, I knew he was an experienced product manager who had built a number of important products.
 So after we launched Aha! in 2013, I thought he would be interested in our private beta.
 Well, he ended up stopping me about two minutes into my demo.
 This is what he said.